rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 ./agent_untar.sh

-Edit agent.conf Update the IP address for CMS/AAS/SHVS services deployed on CSP VM
+Edit agent.conf to update the IP address for CMS/AAS/SHVS services deployed on CSP VM

 Update CMS TLS SHA Value (using cms tlscertsha384 on CSP VM where CMS is deployed)

+For Each Agent installation on a SGX compute node, please change AGENT_USER (Changing AGENT_PASSWORD is optional)

 ./deploy_sgx_agent.sh